chavezheras/quartz/content/private/sculpting workshop programme.md

 |--------------|-----------|------------|------------|------------|
 | [short videos annotated with short descriptions](https://m-bain.github.io/webvid-dataset/) | visual and textual features | [text-to-video retrieval](https://meru.robots.ox.ac.uk/frozen-in-time/) | video and image joint encoder | from the paper [Frozen in Time](https://arxiv.org/abs/2104.00650) |

+- Prompt
-- Prompt: in groups, write as many ideas for a system/tool you wish existed for the anlaysis of cinematic time: 20 ideas in 20 minutes (20x20).
+	- in groups, write as many ideas for a system/tool you wish existed for the anlaysis of cinematic time: 20 ideas in 20 minutes (20x20).
 	- Anything goes: we are not concerned with viability, specific technologies, data, etc.
 	- Example 1 ― flashback detector: a system that detects flashbacks in films
 	- Example 2 ― discontinuity editor: a tool for automatically re-editing films (edit-style transfer)